 Energy efficiency is the third-largest energy resource in the Northwest.
 It now comprises about 17 percent of the region's electricity resources, in terms of annual energy produced in an average water year, and that amount is expected to increase.
 In each of the last three years the region has acquired more than 250 average megawatts of new energy efficiency, or about the output of a new natural gas-fired plant each year.
+That trend continued in 2012, according to reports from the Bonneville Power Administration, Northwest Energy Efficiency Alliance, and electric utilities in the region.
+With the 2012 accomplishments, 253 average megawatts, energy efficiency moved ahead of coal in the regional power supply to second place behind hydropower, which supplies about 46 percent of the region's electricity.
 If that trend continued in 2012, as appeared likely, efficiency will move ahead of coal in the power supply to second place behind hydropower, which supplies about 55 percent of the region's electricity.
 Efficiency accomplishments in 2012 are being calculated by Council staff and should be completed late in 2013.